Qaswara98/TrimAdapt-Tool-/README.md

 # INTRODUCTION
 The TrimAdapt tool, redesigned and re-implemented to be user-friendly, is a powerful tool for the preprocessing of Next-Generation Sequencing (NGS) data.
 It efficiently trims adapter sequences from both single-end and paired-end FASTQ files, a common requirement in NGS data preprocessing.

-TrimAdapt, similar to Trimmomatic, utilizes a command-line interface for trimming adapters from single-end FASTQ files in sequencing data.
+TrimAdapt, similar to Trimmomatic, utilizes a command-line interface for trimming adapters from single-end and paired-end FASTQ files in sequencing data.
 It is implemented using Python, ensuring error-free operation and enhanced accuracy of adapter identification.
-The tool is capable of handling paired-end FASTQ files, broadening its applicability across various sequencing data scenarios.

 The precision of adapter detection has been improved by refining the detection algorithms.
 This enhancement increases the tool’s efficiency and reliability, ensuring accurate identification and removal of adapters in complex data sets.